cptn-solo/edmarketplace/specs/README.md

 }

 > Inbound Message:
-- Sent only to parties of the offer (see `9.
-XBIDPUSH` for details)
+- Sent to all connected users to let UI hide/show offers with xbids being

 {
   "code":"xbidpull",